 About the Author

-Dwight L. WilsonThroughout his career, Dwight L. Wilson is a Quaker who has held many jobs: educator, administrator, religious leader.
-In each role, he worked to advance equality, opportunity and understanding.
-He continues this work in his carefully researched historical fiction series Esi Was My Mother, which follows the lives of an enslaved black family from 18th century Africa to the American Civil War.
-He strives to portray triumphant examples of black stories that will make history come alive for readers.
-He is also author of two short story collections, The Kidnapped and The Resistors as well as a memoir centered on caring for children, Whispering to Babies and two psalms books: Modern Psalms In Search of Peace and Justice and Modern Psalms of Solace and Resistance.
+Dwight L. Wilson is a Quaker who has held many positions: educator, administrator, religious leader and social activist.
+In each role he worked to advance equality, opportunity and understanding.
+His carefully researched historical fiction series Esi Was My Mother includes six volumes: Sarah’s Song, Out of the Shadow of Darkness, The Cloud’s Whisper, The Courtship of Queens, River Woman Joined at the Heart and The Lion and the Lamb.
+They follow the lives of an enslaved black family from being kidnapped in 18th century Africa to the American Civil War.
+Triumphant black stories make history come alive for readers.
+Also, he is author of the three short story collections, The Kidnapped, The Resistors and The Re-Remembered as well as a memoir centered on caring for children, Whispering to Babies and four psalms books: Modern Psalms In Search of Peace and Justice, Modern Psalms of Solace and Resistance, Modern Psalms of New Light and Modern Psalms for Heaters and Activists.

 Click here for information about ordering books directly from Dwight